KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

   - Devices can be either server or client in a server/client architecture
   - Handles range from 0x0000-0xFFFF
   - GATT server (level 0) builds on top of it with services (level 1), characteristics (level 2), and values/descriptors (level 3)
+    - Services are like categories of characteristics, whereas the characteristics themselves can be interacted with
+      - For example, there could be a device information service, with characteristics like manufacturer name, firmware version, etc.
   - Characteristics are like APIs that hold a value

 ## BLE Communication